casper-network/docs-archive/implementation/serialization-standard.rst

 Serialization for ``Key``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Given the different variants for the over-arching ``Key`` data-type, each of the different variants are serailized differently.
+Given the different variants for the over-arching ``Key`` data-type, each of the different variants is serialized differently.
 This section of this chapter details how the individual variants are serialized.
-The leading byte of the serialized buffer acts a tag indicating the serialized variant.
+The leading byte of the serialized buffer acts as a tag indicating the serialized variant.

 +--------------------+-------------------+
 | ``Key``            | Serialization Tag |